 Fragile alternation of powers

 The looting of Lindisfarne is the first step in a clash between two worlds that will lead to a gradual assimilation of new settlers in England.
-The death of Eric 1st “Bloody Axe”, last king of York, and the submission of Northumbria by King Eadred of Wessex, leads to a relative status quo which follows the end of the Danelaw but does not put an end to the presence nor to the Viking influence in Britain.
+The death of Eric I “Bloody Axe”, the last King of York, and the submission of Northumbria by King Eadred of Wessex, brought about a relative status quo which followed the end of the Danelaw but did not put an end either to the presence or to Viking influence in Britain.